runpod/docs/docs/cli/projects/get-started.md

 ```

 The current code is boiler plate text.
-We want to replace the code with the following:
+Replace the code with the following:

 ```python
 import runpod